 In July, Overwatch got a group-finder, and now meeting teammates for the game’s competitive mode often feels less like teaming up with a bunch of random gamers on the internet and more like trying to sit at the popular kids’ high school lunch table.

 The group finder is meant to help players compose teams.
 In some modes, that can mean six Torbjorn mains teaming up to intentionally, and dramatically, lose games.
-In competitive mode, is for finding a viable composition—most often, two tanks, two supports and two damage-dealers—so the team can act as one unstoppable organism that annihilates everything in its path, strategically.
+In competitive mode, it's for finding a viable composition—most often, two tanks, two supports and two damage-dealers—so the team can act as one unstoppable organism that annihilates everything in its path, strategically.
 It’s an excellent counter-option to yelling “fuck it!” and tossing yourself into the stomach of Overwatch’s chaos beast matchmaker.

 Players now have more control than ever over who they queue up with, in theory.
 In practice, it’s led to a dog-eat-dog world of booting players whose Overwatch profiles are anything less than ideal, along with Mean Girls cries of “You can’t sit with us!”
 In my experience, it’s happening widely, and yes, I’m a part of it.